What Is Asbestosis?

 Asbestosis Causes

-The only cause of asbestosis is exposure to asbestos.
+The only cause of asbestosis is asbestos exposure.
 Different types of dust can cause other types of pneumoconiosis.
-For example, silicosis is a form of pneumoconiosis due to exposure to silica dust.
+For example, silicosis is a form of pneumoconiosis from exposure to silica dust.

-For an asbestos-related illness to develop, it usually takes years of regular asbestos exposure.
+An asbestos-related illness usually develops after years of regular exposure.
 The latency period from exposure to symptoms and diagnosis can be decades.
 Asbestosis has a shorter latency period of 20 to 30 years compared to asbestos-related cancers, which average 20 to 50 years.

-People who experienced occupational asbestos exposure are at higher risk of asbestosis.
-Asbestosis tends to develop in people who were exposed to large amounts of asbestos over long periods of time.
+People who experience occupational asbestos exposure are at higher risk of asbestosis.
+Asbestosis tends to develop in people exposed to large amounts of asbestos over long periods.

 • Amount and concentration of asbestos